kamlesh11/my-first-project/README.md

 by doing this at last all the enemies must die to win the game for good team.otherwise Evil team will win.

-play the game and best of luck that u will win.
+play the game and best of luck that you will win.